elixir-lang/elixir/lib/elixir/pages/anti-patterns/design-anti-patterns.md

 #### Problem

-This anti-pattern occurs when a function accesses more data or calls more functions from another `Module` than from its own.
-The presence of this anti-pattern can make a `Module` less cohesive and increase code coupling.
+This anti-pattern occurs when a function accesses more data or calls more functions from another module than from its own.
+The presence of this anti-pattern can make a module less cohesive and increase code coupling.

 #### Example